Data Lineage: Interview Questions & Deep Dive (2026)

 What is data lineage and why does it matter?

-Data lineage tracks the origin, movement, and transformation of data across systems.
-It matters for debugging (trace a wrong metric to its root cause), impact analysis (know what breaks before changing a table), compliance (prove where PII flows), and trust (connect dashboard metrics to their source definitions).
+Tracks origin, movement, and transformation of data across systems.
+Matters for debugging (trace a wrong metric to root cause), impact analysis (know what breaks before changing), compliance (prove where PII flows), trust (connect dashboard metrics to their source definitions).
 Anchor your answer to a concrete scenario.

-Table-level lineage tracks which tables depend on which other tables.
-Column-level lineage tracks how individual columns flow through transformations, including specific operations (SUM, JOIN, FILTER).
+Table-level tracks which tables depend on which others.
+Column-level tracks how individual columns flow through transformations, including specific operations (SUM, JOIN, FILTER).
 Column-level is harder to capture but significantly more useful for debugging and impact analysis.

 How would you implement lineage in a dbt project?

 dbt captures lineage natively by parsing SQL model references.
 The ref() function creates explicit table-level dependencies.
-For column-level lineage, recent dbt versions parse SQL to trace column origins.
+For column-level, recent dbt versions parse SQL to trace column origins.
 Expose the lineage graph via dbt docs or integrate with DataHub by emitting OpenLineage events.

 How does OpenLineage work?

-OpenLineage defines a standard JSON schema for lineage events.
+Defines a standard JSON schema for lineage events.
 Each event contains a job (the transformation), input datasets, output datasets, and facets (schema, row count, SQL text).
 Integrations emit events at job start and completion.
 A backend like Marquez collects them.
-Key insight: it decouples lineage emission from storage.
+Key insight: decouples lineage emission from storage.

 How do you handle lineage for Python or Spark transformations?